Wscats/bullshit-generator/README.EN.md

 <!-- Greatly improve the production efficiency of nonsense. -->

-[Install the extension](https://marketplace.visualstudio.com/items?itemName=Wscats.bullshift), click on `New Bullshift` in the directory, enter the theme, an `md` file will be automatically generated.
+[Install the extension](https://marketplace.visualstudio.com/items?itemName=Wscats.bullshit), click on `New Bullshit` in the directory, enter the theme, an `md` file will be automatically generated.

 ![Kapture 2020-12-27 at 22 07 42](https://user-images.githubusercontent.com/17243165/103172697-31078900-4890-11eb-8ccd-7ef1e6eed2cc.gif)